-A true cat lady and a clean fanatic- Emily is our shelter office manager.
+A true cat lady and a clean fanatic- Emily is our lead front desk attendant.
 She grew up in Columbus and moved to Mansfield when she met her husband in 2011.
-Emily is a mother to her son and a mother to six cats (Cali, Buttons, Pickles, Groot, Olive, and Lotus), three dogs (Kiwi, Juniper, and Samson), and one fish (Scarlett).
+Emily is a mother to her son and a mother to seven cats , three dogs, and one fish .
 Her passion for animals started the moment she knew what animals were and her passion for cats stems from her grandmother.
-She attended Ohio University and received a bachelors degree in commercial photography, specializing in fashion photography with pets.
+She attended Ohio University and received a bachelors degree in commercial photography, specializing in fashion photography with animals.
 Emily uses her photography degree to help the animals at our shelter get adopted by capturing their story though their eyes.
-While working at the Humane Society of Richland County, Emily wants to help the shelter be more successful by making sure it stays clean, organized, and all the animals stay healthy and happy.
+While working at the Humane Society of Richland County, Emily wants to help the shelter be more successful by making sure it stays clean, organized, and she uses her creativity to better the shelter in any way she can.
 She is always striving to find new ways to improve and organize our shelter and make it the best it can be!

 Salli is our true dog whisperer at the Humane Society- she is dogs best friend.
 When she was little, she was well known in the neighborhood because she visited everyone’s dogs and cats.
 There was always a special connection between her and animals.
 She attended NC State and Ohio State and received her degree in social welfare.
 She worked at Mansfield City Schools as a special education bus driver for 25 years and has worked at the Humane Society for 6 years.
 She is a mother to 3 sons and her 3 dogs (Elvis, Karma and Bunny) and a grandmother to 3 grandsons and 2 granddaughters.